-The CRA spent a total of \$50,000.00 in economic development fund to provide assistance to small for profit businesses affected by the COVID-19 pandemic.
-The funds were disbursed as a one-year forgivable loans to five qualified businesses.
-This program aimed at retaining vulnerable businesses that are struggling during this difficult time.
-This program is the implementation of strategies outlined in Focus Area 1.
+In fiscal year 2022, the CRA Board forgave five loans totaling \$50,000 in economic development fund to aid small businesses affected by the COVID-19 pandemic.
+The funds were disbursed in the previous year as a one-year forgivable loan to qualified businesses.
+This program aimed at retaining vulnerable businesses that were struggling during the pandemic.
+This program is the implementation of strategies outlined in Section 4 and 5 of the Plan addressing Focus Area 1, 2 and 5.